-The EP curve for the DTE Insurance Company with a 95% and 5% confidence intervals is depicted in Figure 3.
-In other words, these estimates will cover the true estimate of the model parameter(s) with probability 0.90.
-The 95% confidence curve is a conservative estimate of more damage and the 5% confidence curve is an optimistic estimate of less damage.
-The mean loss curve or the experts’ best estimates for all the parameters used in the loss estimation process.
-This curve is defined as the most likely scenario of events.3234505.0
+The mean EP curve for the DTE Insurance Company and the 5% and 95% confidence interval curves are depicted in Figure 3.
+These bounds cover the probabilistic estimate of loss with probability 0.90.
+The mean loss curve is defined as the most likely scenario of events.
+As shown in Figure 3, at an exceedance probability level of 0.02, the mean estimate of loss is $13.4 Million, with a lower bound of $5.0 Million (5% confidence level) and an upper bound of $55.0 Million (95% confidence level).

-3INSERT FIGURE 1 HERE

-Calibrating Companies Strategies with an EP Curve

-A literature has developed in recent years that suggests firms are generally risk averse and hence are concerned with non-diversifiable risks such as the possibility of catastrophic losses from disasters [Mayers and Smith (1982)].
-Suppose employees of an firm are risk averse and there are transaction costs associated with bankruptcy.
-Then the firm will want to purchase protection against catastrophic losses at higher premiums than implied by their expected losses, even when their shareholders can costlessly eliminate this risk through their own portfolio diversification.
-Firms are also likely to be ambiguity averse in that they are concerned with the uncertainty regarding the probability of a loss occurring [Kunreuther, Hogarth and Meszaros (1993)].

-One way to reflect firm’s risk aversion and ambiguity aversion is a safety first model first proposed by the French economist Roy (1952).
-Such a model can be contrasted with a value maximization approach to firm behavior.
-Safety-first models explicitly concerns itself with insolvency when making a decision regarding how much protection the firm would like to have against catastrophic losses and how much it is willing to pay to protect itself against this.
+Figure 3.
+Loss EP Curves for DTE Insurance Company

-To illustrate the use of a safety first model consider the Down To Earth (DTE) Insurance Company.
-Based on its concern with insolvency it will want to limit the number of earthquake policies that it wants towrite in Oakland due to the highly correlated losses should a major disaster occur in the area.
-More specifically DTE focuses on worst case losses in determining theirportfolio of risks.
-A worst case loss (WCL) is defined as a disaster where the probability of exceeding this dollar amount is some predetermined target ruin probability which reflects its safety-first concern.
+Based on its concern with insolvency, DTE will want to limit the number of earthquake policies that it writes in Oakland due to the high correlation among losses should a major earthquake occur in the area.
+More specifically, we assume that DTE focuses on worst-case losses in determining their book of business (BOB).
+A worst-case loss (WCL) is defined as a disaster where the probability of exceeding a certain dollar amount is at a predetermined target ruin probability that reflects its safety-first concern.

-Table 2 specifies the base case parameters for the DTE insurance company providing coverage to homeowners in Oakland.
+Table 2 specifies the parameters for the DTE insurance company.
 We assume that full insurance coverage against damage from the disaster is available, with a 10 percent deductible.
 The (annual) premium charged is proportional to the expected loss (per year) for the property covered and then multiplied by a loading factor (in this case 1.0) to reflect the administrative costs associated with marketing and claims settlement.
 In other words, for this analysis, property owners are charged premiums that are twice the expected losses to the insurer.
-The premiums if DTE insured all 5,000 homes in Table 1 (i.e. had a full BOB) would be $X. A fixed cost of $300,000 reflects payments such as , rent which are independent of the number of insurance policies that are sold.
+The premiums if DTE insured all 5,000 homes in Table 1 (i.e. had a full BOB) would be $3.4 Million.
+A fixed cost of $300,000 reflects insurance company payments (eg, rent), which are independent of the number of insurance policies that are sold.
 DTE recovers its fixed costs within its premiums.

+Table 2: DTE Insurance Company Parameters